Guide Speculative

 Should You Upgrade Now?

-Here’s my honest advice: don’t rush out and build a new PC today for a game that’s at least two years away from PC release.
+Honest advice: don’t rush out and build a new PC today for a game that’s at least two years away from a PC release.
 Hardware will be cheaper and more powerful by the time GTA 6 actually hits PC.
 NVIDIA’s next-gen cards and AMD’s future lineup will offer better performance per dollar than anything available today.

 Share